 Lack of Discipline

-You seem insufficiently motivated to acquire the knowledge and/or skills necessary for the kind of job you say you truly want.
+You seem insufficiently motivated to acquire the knowledge and/or skills necessary for the kind of job you say you want.
 Is learning difficult in general?
 Is there an attention problem?
-Are you angry about having to work hard because in some way it seems unfair?
+Are you angry about having to work so hard because in some way it seems unfair?

 Unrealistic / Narcissistic